xybersec-club/ctf-archive/TCTT2023/Network/01/readme.md

 ![file_result](./write-ups/05.png)

-And we know that it is a png image file.
+And we know that it is a `PNG` image file.

 5. We changed the file extension to png.